Where to Stay in Merida 2023: 6 Best Areas

 To learn more about local Mayan culture and history, you can make a day trip to visit the Mayan World Museum, which is located on the northern outskirts of the city.

 For foodies or anyone with pickier appetites, Centro has the broadest range of dining options in Merida.
 Whether you are planning to sample as much of the local cuisine as possible, or prefer choosing from a variety of more familiar options, Centro has you covered.
-Again, this makes Centro ideal for families with children who may not have the most adventurous appetites.

-You can also find plenty of souvenir shops, craft stores, and artisan markets, so you’ll have no trouble picking up gifts to take back home.
+If you love city breaks for their potential for shopping sprees, you can find plenty of souvenir shops, craft stores, and artisan markets.
 Merida’s main market, Lucas de Galvez Market Merida is a great place to visit to soak in the local life!

 As far as accommodation, Centro has a broad range to choose from.
 From luxury hotels and boutique guesthouses to comfortable hostels, you will surely be able to find something to suit your preferences and budget.